 Eeny, Meeny, Miney, Moe

-So let me start off by saying first off, that I’m not going to give you medical advice.
-I’m also not going to tell you what you SHOULD and SHOULD NOT do.
-But I can tell you what I WOULD do, in your position.
+Let me start off by saying first off that I’m NOT going to give you medical advice.
+I’m also not going to tell you what you should and should not do.
+But I can tell you what I would do, in your position.
 Or what I have done, in my case.

-I know there are many people out there who are not even taking DMD/DMT’s to manage their MS, and that is completely your/their choice.
+I know there are many people out there who are not even taking disease-modifying treatments (known as DMTs or DMDs) to manage their MS, and that is completely their choice.
 That is just not the choice that I have made for myself.
-As we all know, each of our disease courses is different and no two cases are the exact same.
-Not one medicine is going to work for every patient, so on and so forth.
-So for starters, if you do decide to be on a medication, you need to decide which one is right for you.
+As we all know, each of our disease courses is different, and no two cases are the exact same.
+Not one medicine is going to work for every patient, and so on and so forth.
+So, for starters, if you do decide to be on a medication, you need to decide which one is right for you.

 There are many factors that will come in to play on how you should, or should I say how I would go about choosing a medication for myself.

-(You can click here to view the medications and information about them.)
+(You can click here to view the available medications and read information about them.)

-So lets start off with the obvious, right?
-What everyone is going to look at first… how it’s administered.
-Is it a daily shot, it is a oral-pill, is it a so-many-times-a-week shot, monthly infusion, etc. That seems to be the popular way most patients are choosing their medication these days.
+Let's start off with the obvious, right?
+What everyone is going to look at first: how it’s administered.
+Is it a daily shot, it is an oral pill, is it a so-many-times-a-week shot, a monthly infusion, etc. That seems to be the popular way most patients are choosing their medication these days.

-Okay, so you have looked at how the medication is administered, next is the safety of the medication.
-This is looking at the safety of the medication, the side effects, any warnings that may come with the medication, etc. This is obviously a VERY IMPORTANT step that needs to be taken into account.
+Okay, so you have looked at how the medication is administered; next is the safety of the medication.
+This is looking at the side effects, any warnings that may come with the medication, etc. This is obviously a VERY IMPORTANT step that needs to be taken into account.